galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 ## Future Plans

-My focus for accessibility will be to make galaxy 100% usable by keyboard.
+My focus for accessibility will be to make Galaxy 100% usable by keyboard.
 More accessibility-specific tests also need to be added, to ensure there are no regressions.

 ## Accessibility is for everyone.